audunhalland/audunhalland.github.io/content/blog/rust-2020-testing.md

 Before our team chose to develop a new application using Rust, I had some experience using various degrees of test driven development styles in Python, Spring Boot (JUnit) and node.js (jest).
 I am by no means an expert at test writing, having adopted this style of development only the last 2–3 years.
 Projects I worked on before that did not rely as much on TDD, but more on “stunt programming” — let’s just say that I try to be a good professional now.

-In this article I’ll write a little about the way I currently think about testing, and then about implementing these ideas in Rust.
-TL;DR: Not everything works as smoothly as when working with higher level languages, maybe unsurprisingly.
+In this article I’ll write a little about the way I currently think about testing, and then about implementing these ideas in Rust. **TL;DR**: Not everything works as smoothly as when working with higher level languages, maybe unsurprisingly.

 ### Code decoupling